Ahmedradwancs/ML-Diabetic-Patients-Re-admission-Prediction/README.md

 # Diabetic Patients' Re-admission Prediction

 ## Course Information
-This project is part of the **DA380A HT24 Machine Learning** course.
+This project is part of the **DA380A HT24 Machine Learning** course at Kristianstad University.

 ## Project Overview
 This project aims to predict hospital readmissions for diabetic patients within 30 days post-discharge.
 Using a dataset of around 100,000 hospital records, we developed a machine learning pipeline to identify high-risk patients and optimize healthcare resource allocation.